futurestages/OnBoardXR_Landing_Page/docs/non-player-character.md

 ## Background
 During the 2020 shutdown, Bradley live-streamed [a one-man show, showcasing five modes of virtual storytelling](https://playbill.com/article/watch-this-live-virtual-reality-theatre-performance-from-the-museum-of-science) for The Museum of Science, including live theater in [web-based virtual reality](./glossary-webvr).
 The following year, Bradley was invited to write and perform an interactive musical theater prototype, [Non-Player Character](), at [The Mugar Omni Dome Theater](https://www.mos.org/press/press-releases/Adult-Programming-Fall-2021) allowing on-site audiences to enter either as a Participant in the VR Concert wearing a VR headset or a Spectator of the virtual experience projected on [the IMAX dome screen](https://en.wikipedia.org/wiki/Mugar_Omni_Theater).
 In hopes of making the experience accessible to as many people as possible, Bradley was asked to limit the prototype to a 15-minute "show loop" he could perform consecutively for 4 hours.
 Audiences could choose to experience one short loop or watch multiple versions to observe the variability of game play style and audience interactions.

-## NPC: Story Structure & Development
+## Story Structure & Development
 Bradley began devising Non-Player Character in January of 2021 and sketched a few songs and characters for solo rehearsal and writing sessions.
 Based on his experience performing in live virtual reality projects like *Jettison*, *OnBoardXR* and *Welcome to Respite*, Bradley wished to further investigate the responsive role of "Actor-Guide," theorizing that this relationship with the audience could be inverted by portraying a character without any agency who relied upon attendees to navigate him through open-world environments.
 The early writing of NPC became most satisfying to Bradley while balancing the tension of two dualing formats:
 - [Long-form Improvisational formats](https://en.wikipedia.org/wiki/Improvisational_theatre#Non-comedic,_experimental,_and_dramatic,_narrative-based_improvisational_theater) similar to [talk radio](https://en.wikipedia.org/wiki/Talk_radio) where Hosts allow the audience to call-in and influence the show with unpredictable reactions that range from comical to heartbreaking;
 - [A Book Musical](https://en.wikipedia.org/wiki/Musical_theatre#Book_musicals) format whereby the performer can command complete control of the story and audience through well-rehearsed, emotionally resonate song, stage craft and spectacle.

 Early workshops of Non-Player Character centered around this ebb and flow of participation and performance.
+Bradley reached out to composer Maurice Soque Jr. to help arrange and produce the songs and backing tracks for his early scratch tracks.

 ### NPC: 'Let's Get To The Bottom Of This'
 Bradley hired [Michael Morran](./michael-morran.md) as a Technical Director to explore and stablize features they both hoped to bring to the OnBoardXR [cue-system](./cue-system.md) using Non-Player Character as a prototype.
 For [OnBoardXR: Mythos and Monsters](./obxr-mythos-monsters.md) they presented a first musical number *'Let's Get To The Bottom Of This'* wherein the audience encountered Bradley portraying a singing octopus [avatar](./glossary-avatar) in an open ocean environment, simulating "swimming" by using the "fly" mechanic and inviting audience to banter with Bradley and sing-a-long.